nws-cip/zenconf/README.rst

 Features
 --------
   * Simple.
-Just add dicts from wherever you like, and get the merged dictionary back.
+Just add dicts (or OrderedDicts) from wherever you like, and get the merged dictionary back.
   * No constraints on using a particular config file system, arg parser, etc.
   * Key names will be normalised to make for easier comparison between keys from different data sources (e.g. from environment variables or yaml files,